Understanding Study Abroad at TTU

 - First-year students with lower GPAs who later study abroad are more likely to graduate in 4-5 years than their peers who do not study abroad.

 - Students with low SAT scores who study abroad finish college with higher GPAs than their peers who stay on campus.

 - Students who study abroad receive higher starting salaries and are more likely to receive admission to their first or second choice graduate school.

 As a faculty member, you can provide international opportunities for your students by leading a program abroad!
 We call this a faculty-led study abroad program.
-Each year, more than 60 Texas Tech faculty lead over 1,000 students abroad.
+Each year, nearly 100 Texas Tech faculty lead over 1,000 students abroad.

-If you're interested in leading students abroad, we encourage you to review the information about leading faculty-led programs and contact the Study Abroad Faculty-Led Programs Coordinator.
+If you're interested in leading students abroad, we encourage you to review the information about leading faculty-led programs and contact the Assistant Director of Study Abroad Adrianna Ward.